JoabMendes/luizalabs_test/README.md

 Several improvements can be done this project and here are some of them:

-- A login page and allow access to application only by authenticated users.
+- A login page and only allow the access to the application by authenticated users.
-- Soft delete, currently the when an instance is deleted it will be erased permanently from the database.
+- Soft delete: currently when an instance is deleted it will be erased permanently from the database.
   Soft delete makes possible to recover the information from a inactive domain instance.
-- With soft delete enable, defining the active scope of de domain entities is also importante, so the retrieved information is always de right active one.
+- With soft delete enabled, defining the active scope of de domain entities is also important, so the retrieved information is always active.
-- Add pagination to the views when listings are done (Index.vue).
+- Add pagination to the views with listings (Index.vue).
 - Add search and filters to the views with listings (Index.vue).

-An extra done for this challenge was the ability to edit employees from the frontend.
+The extra features added to this project were:

+- The ability to update employees instances.
+- The normalization of the `department` field into a new table.
+- The API tests (`api/tests/`).
+- The code style test.

 For questions email me at `joabe.mdl@gmail.com`.